GRIDAPPSD/gridappsd-pyvvo/README.md

 $ sudo -H python3.6 -m pip install -r requirements.txt
 ```

+## Helper shell scripts
+In the top level "install" directory, there are helper scripts for installing MySQL, GridLAB-D, Python3.6, etc.
+MySQL installtion + configuration should be performed before GridLAB-D.

 # MySQL Configuration
+## Installation
+You can use the script install/MySQLSetup.sh to install MySQL and the MySQL Connector/C. This script also does
+some helpful configuration for connecting with GridLAB-D and the pyvvo application.

+## InnoDB
 Ensure that the MySQL global variables `innod_db_buffer_pool_size` and `innodb_buffer_pool_instances` are set adequately high.
 On Brandon's Windows machine, `innod_db_buffer_pool_size=4G` and `innodb_buffer_pool_instances=16`